ankur512512/python-webserver/README.md

 ### Automating deployment

-This part of the assignment consists of creating the necessary configuration files and build scripts which allow us to build and deploy our web server into a Kubernetes cluster with a single command:
+This part of the assignment consists of creating the necessary configuration files and build scripts which allows us to build and deploy our web server into a Kubernetes cluster with a single command:

-- A Dockerfile to build and package your application. `./docker/Dockerfile` is used to build the image and `./docker/resources/start.sh` acts as the startup script for this      container.
+- A Dockerfile to build and package our application. `./docker/Dockerfile` is used to build the image and `./docker/resources/start.sh` acts as the startup script for this      container.
-- Kubernetes manifests to deploy out application into our minikube cluster are placed in `./templates` directory consisting of:
+- Kubernetes manifests to deploy the application into our minikube cluster are placed in `./templates` directory consisting of:

   - ***deployment.yaml***: To create the deployment with one replica.
 Please note the `imagePullPolicy` is set to `IfNotPresent`, so that it will pickup the local image first.
-If you want to use a remote docker registry, please change the `image` tag and `imagePullPolicy` accordingly.
+If you want to use a remote docker registry, please push the image `ecosia:latest` to your repo and change the `image` tag and `imagePullPolicy` accordingly.
   - ***service.yaml***: To create a `clusterIP` service, targetting and exposing the port `5000` of the application.
   - ***ingress.yaml***: To create an `ingress` resource, which routes to our web server only on the following URL: http://local.ecosia.org/tree

 - A build script `./build.sh` which, in a single command, takes care of building, packaging and deploying our application and configuring our minikube cluster.
-At the end it tests the ingress also using curl command.
-Please feel free to go through this script to see the steps used to deploy and configure this project.
+At the end it tests the ingress as well using curl command.
+Please feel free to go through this script to see the steps used to deploy and configure this project or use these steps to manually deploy the manifests individually.

+*Cheers !!* :smile: :smile: :smile:

 [link]: https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-minikube-cluster